Digital Photography Tips – How To Shoot Astrophotography For Beginner Photographers

 Image Stabilization – Turn Off when on a Sturdy Tripod

-ISO: 100 to 3200 (Take a few Test Shots and Check for Excessive Noise)
+ISO: Around 2500 (Take a few Test Shots and Check for Excessive Noise)

 Drive Mode: Camera Shutter Speed to Bulb Mode using an Intervalometer